TogliattiAzot

-TogliattiAzot (ТольяттиАзот) is a Russian chemical company and has recently been identified as being world's largest ammonia producer.
+TogliattiAzot (ТольяттиАзот) is a Russian chemical company and has recently been identified as being the world's largest ammonia producer.
 It is headquartered in Tolyatti, Russia.

 TogliattiAzot is one of the largest taxpayers in the Samara region.

 History

 Construction on the first TogliattiAzot nitrogen plant commenced in 1974 due to William J. Casey securing a $180 million loan from Eximbank to the Soviet Union in support of Armand Hammer's interests associated with fertilizer détente.
 The factory and plant were commissioned as part of a joint venture between Occidental Petroleum and the Soviet Government.
 The 1970s saw the construction of the Togliatti–Odesa ammonia pipeline which stretches for 2,471 km to the Port of Odesa.

 In August 1983, the company produced the first shipment of liquid carbon nitrogen.
 In 1985 the first urea-formaldehyde resin production unit was commissioned.
 Four of the seven current ammonia plants at Tolyatti were constructed by Chemico.

 During the 1980s, two urea processing plants were constructed with a combined production capacity of 480,000 tons per year.

 In 2012 TogliattiAzot announced the start of major modernization project.
 The eight-year modernization plan includes a “major renovation” of existing facilities and upgraded manufacturing.
 The plan also includes the upgrade of 7 existing ammonia plants, air compressors, and the replacement of the reaction tubes and heat exchangers.

 The main ammonia plant in Tolyatti was constructed as a joint project of the Soviet Government and Armand Hammer.
 TogliattiAzot started operations in 1979.

 Following the severe financial difficulties experienced during the past 10 years by the city's other major employer, AvtoVAZ, TogliattiAzot has been responsible for providing many services and social programs to Tolyatti, a city of 720,000 inhabitants.

+During the Russo-Ukrainian war, the Black Sea Grain Initiative required the pipeline to be reopened, however this did not happen.